jadecobra/python_tdd_exercises/TRUTH_TABLE_03_LOGICAL_DISJUNCTION.md

             return False
         return True
     ```
-    okay, this looks more like, if we "multiply" this out we get our original statement since the opposite of the opposite of something is something.
-Let's fix the syntax.
+    okay, this looks more like, if we "multiply" this out we get our original statement since the opposite of the opposite of something is something. let us fix the syntax.
 The opposite of and is `or`
     ```python
     def logical_disjunction(p, q):
         if not(p or q):